X of Swords

-X of Swords is a comic book crossover event which debuted in September 2020, being published by Marvel Comics.
-It is the next crossover event featured in the "Dawn of X" relaunch after the House of X and Powers of X event.
-X of Swords was followed by the Hellfire Gala event.
+"X of Swords" (pronounced "Ten of Swords") is a comic book crossover story arc set during the larger "Krakoan Age" storyline, which debuted in September 2020, published by Marvel Comics.
+It was part of Marvel's "Dawn of X" relaunch of its X-Men books, following the "House of X" and "Powers of X" storylines.
+"X of Swords" was followed by the 2021 "Hellfire Gala" storyline.